rat-pac/ratpac-two/doc/users_guide/pmt.rst

 PMT Encapsulation
 `````````````````

-PMT encapsulation is used for several reasons, such as to ensure compatability with multiple detection media (e.g. air, water, doped water).
+PMT encapsulation is used for several reasons, such as to ensure compatibility with multiple detection media (e.g. air, water, doped water).

 The encapsulation code was originally created for the BUTTON experiment, in which each of the 96 PMTs used are enclosed by two hemisphere domes that are sealed together by metal flanges and bolts.